WURFL/golang-wurfl/README.md

 # Overview
 golang-wurfl is a Go language binding to the WURFL InFuze C API.
+For this module to work you need to have the WURFL InFuze C API installed (https://www.scientiamobile.com/secondary-products/wurfl-infuze-for-c/)

 # Getting Started
 ```